-First year students are assigned an advisor who is a member of the Graduate Committee (GC), a departmental committee that oversees the graduate program.
-Advising regarding coursework selection will be provided at Orientation, but you may contact your GC advisor at any time during your first year for guidance on any matter.
+First year students are assigned an advisor who is a member of the Graduate Committee, a departmental committee that oversees the graduate program.
+You may contact your graduate committee advisor at any time during your first year for guidance on any matter.
 After your first year, your Research Advisor (dissertation mentor) is your primary resource for academic advising as well as your mentor for your thesis project.
 In addition, staff in the Student Services office are an excellent resource.